warmcat/sai/README.md

 gpio) from even smaller targets.

-A self-assembling constellation of Sai Builder clients make their own connections to one or more Sai Masters, who then receive hook notifications, read JSON from the project describing what set of build variations and tests it should run on which platforms, and distributes work concurrently over idle builders that have the required environment, and logs results at the master accessible by a web interface.
+A self-assembling constellation of Sai Builder clients make their own connections to one or more Sai Servers, who then receive hook notifications, read JSON from the project describing what set of build variations and tests it should run on which platforms, and distributes work concurrently over idle builders that have the required environment.
+A parallel Sai-web server is available usually on :443 or via a proxy to provide a live web / websockets interface with synamic updates and realtime build logs.

 ![sai overview](./READMEs/sai-overview.png)